-Alcohol consumed by the mother at any point in pregnancy has the potential to reach the fetus.
-Up to around week ten of gestation the pregnancy is maintained by yolk-sac nutrition, where maternally-ingested substances reach the embryo via diffusion.
+Alcohol consumed at any point in pregnancy has the potential to reach the fetus.
+Up to around week ten of gestation the pregnancy is maintained by yolk-sac nutrition, where maternally-ingested substances reach the embryo via active transport and diffusion.
 From around week ten to twelve, the placenta is functional and actively transports ingested substances to the fetal blood supply.
 Alcohol levels in the fetal compartment can reach levels higher than in the maternal bloodstream due to reduced fetal enzymatic activity and a slower elimination rate.
 Fetal exposure is also compounded by swallowing of excreted xenobiotics in amniotic fluid.

 Fetal Alcohol Spectrum Disorders (FASD) encompass a continuum of adverse physical and neurodevelopmental outcomes that have been observed following prenatal alcohol exposure.
 At the most severe end of the spectrum sits Fetal Alcohol Syndrome (FAS), most often associated with chronic high (>5 units/day) alcohol consumption during pregnancy.
 Affected individuals exhibit pre- and postnatal growth retardation, characteristic facial features, and central nervous system abnormalities which can manifest as a range of neurobehavioural problems.
 Other diagnoses on the FASD spectrum encompass subgroups of these features and include partial fetal alcohol syndrome (pFAS), alcohol-related neurodevelopmental disorder (ARND) (up to 90% of FASDs), and alcohol-related birth defects (ARBD).
 The currently available data are not detailed enough to support a robust analysis of whether the likelihood and/or severity of these FASDs is linked to a particular drinking pattern.

-Other factors which may affect interpersonal variation in the risk and severity of FASD include the duration and stage of pregnancy at exposure, maternal health and nutritional status, maternal body weight and size, co-exposure to medications, and the genetically determined alcohol detoxification capacity of both mother and fetus.
+Other factors which may affect interpersonal variation in the risk and severity of FASD include the duration and stage of pregnancy at exposure, maternal health and nutritional status, maternal body weight and size, co-exposure to medications and other substances, and the genetically determined alcohol detoxification capacity of both mother and fetus.

 In addition to the features of FASD, gestational exposure to alcohol has been associated with miscarriage, stillbirth, and preterm delivery.